The Importance of Understanding Authentic Chaga: A Cautionary Tale

 - No connection to a living birch tree, which means it does not absorb the same biologically active compounds.

-- Absence of chromogenic complexes, which are among the most powerful antioxidants in wild chaga.
+- Absence of chromogenic complexs, which is among the most powerful and crucial antioxidants present in wild chaga.

-- Lower concentration of polysaccharides, which are crucial for immune system support.
+- Lower concentration of polysaccharides, which are important for immune system support but are not the main feature of chaga.

 - Faster production time of only a few months, compared to wild chaga, which develops over several years.